 By akyramoto from Northern, CA

 I don't know about the european scythe but I've used the american style.
 The handle was aluminum and the blade was, hmmm, 30".
 The key is a very sharp blade.
 If you develop an easy swinging movement, the blade will slice thro the grass like butter.
-It's not about how much hay you can cut in a swing but finding a pace that you can maintain.
-I'd swing then move forward about 1/2 a step.
-You will swing from right to left and the hay will be swept to your left.

 Of course my donks are making all kinds of noise when they see me out trimming since I throw them a few clippings fresh.